tbrowder/TXF/README.md

 DESCRIPTION
 ===========

 TXF is a module that provides three Raku programs to convert text files from/to CVS/TXF format and to specifically prepare files for US IRS requirements for tax reporting of stock sales.
-TXF files can be used to import US IRS-required data on stock sales into such tax software as *TurboTax* and *H&R Block*.
+TXF files can be used to import US IRS-required data on stock sales into such tax software as *TurboTax* and *H\&R Block*.

 The module may be able to help with other financial software if there is interest.